bonitasoft/bonita-application-packager/README.md

 The result is a Docker image named `bonita-application-subscription`.

-Per default, the Bonita based image used is `quay.io/bonitasoft/bonita-subscription:latest`.
+By default, the Bonita based image used is `quay.io/bonitasoft/bonita-subscription:latest`.

 * Specify the Bonita base image and version: